DormantLogician/equal-language-concept/PROPOSALS.md

 ### 2. Code reification
 Adjustable optimization for performance, memory usage, binary size, power efficiency, and/or ABI stability.

-Supports optimizing specific code to prioritize one or more non-functional properties.
+Supports optimizing specific code to prioritize one or more non-functional (not related to correctness of output) properties.
 Machine code can be generated that has the following traits:

 - Data-agnostic performance        (Execution time not affected by input data - for prevention of side-channel attacks)

-Language is both similar to an array programming language, and is not primarily algorithm-based, so this feature may be required in order to meet specific non-functional requirements.
+Language is not primarily algorithm-based, so this feature may be required in order to meet specific non-functional requirements.

 ### 3. C/C++ interoperability
 Ability to import and use C and/or C++ headers as modules, and use Equal modules as C or C++ headers.

 ### 4. Application binary interface code operations